Skip to content

 • Prefer focusing purely on performing

-• Don’t want to deal with business administration
+• Do not want to deal with business administration

 • Value mentorship and learning from experienced professionals